Over on Magic Beans reader Mark had this to say in the comments:

 But for my money (pun intended), no one has done more for the individual investor than Jack Bogle.
 From Vanguard and its unique structure that benefits shareholders to Index Funds, he is a financial saint and a personal hero.

 You are, of course, correct.
 The S&P Index is only the first of its kind and now is one of many.
 Each tailored to a unique need.
-As mentioned elsewhere I use/need only three, plus a money market fund.
+As mentioned elsewhere I use/need only two, plus a money market fund.

 As to why people bash them with little understanding, all I can say is that seems to be a common human trait.